← MRI Terms

 Disc Bulge, Protrusion, Extrusion, and Sequestration

-A small disc herniation in the wrong place can irritate a nerve, while a larger-looking bulge may not matter much if it is not touching anything important.
+Location matters more than size.
+A small herniation in the wrong place can irritate a nerve, while a larger-looking bulge may not matter if it isn’t touching anything important.
+The key question is whether the disc contacts or compresses a nerve that matches your symptoms.

 Learn more: